 A number of security researchers are constantly finding interesting things on the Internet, a lot of them are things that definitely should not be exposed to the public, and some even allow you to mess with them.

-Well-known security researcher Dan Tentler, who talks about the things he’s found on Shodan in this video, has found systems from hydro-electric plants to Internet-connect crematorium panels that allows you to control the furnesess.
+Well-known security researcher Dan Tentler, who talks about the things he’s found on Shodan in this video, has found systems from hydro-electric plants to Internet-connected crematorium panels that allows you to control the furneses.